cosmoz/url_shortener_service/README.md

 I will try to push every single day of November to reach nice Github streak.
 Hopefully it will give me green and nice looking profile.
 At the end of month I hope it will transform into nice pet project with lots of architectural concepts and integration patterns.

-#### Def of done

-- Backend Python µService for storing the shortcuts
-- Docker images
-- nginx as reverse proxy on front for load balacing, high availability and performance
-- Frontend written in vue.js or react (no UX, sorry)
-- GoLang router µService for resolving the shortcuts
-- CI with drone.io or TravisCI
-- Kubernetes config
-- run on AWS and/or DigitalOcean
-- Kafka for stream processing and some fun stuff
-- Kibana for visualization and stats
-- ML with TensorFlow for fun